networknt/light-4j/docs/content/architecture/jee-is-dead.md

-In 2009, Ryan Dahl introduced Node.js that supports asynchronous, non-blocking and event-driven I/O. This increase the response rate dramatically as the server threads are well utilized and the throughput of a single server can be comparable to a cluster of JEE servers.
+In 2009, Ryan Dahl introduced Node.js that supports asynchronous, non-blocking and event-driven I/O. This increase the response rate dramatically as the server threads are well utilized and the throughput of a single server can be comparable to a cluster of Java EE servers.
 Node.js is a very good design but it has its [limitations](https://networknt.github.io/light-java/architecture/nodejs/).
 It is hard to scale and hard to integrate with existing legacy systems.